By Kate Juillerat, guest writer

 Have you visited Napa Valley?
 What are some of your favorite things to do in Napa Valley?

-Looking for more things to do in Napa Valley?
+Wondering what to do in Napa Valley?
 See Carpe Travel’s wine travel guide for Napa Valley and other wine regions in California.

 About the Contributing Writer